AdrianTJ/bookish-journey/airflow/dags/Readme.md

 The tables created in bigquery by *sql_elt_ddl* can be found in bigquery space (*indredients_dag* and *cocktails_dag*).

 The final predictions are stored in the respective folders of each model, for example, the KMeans result is stored in the bucket containing the clustering algorithms.

-## Note

-This README is under construction, a lot of files for the Airflow are missing, in particular everything related to the ML training.
-This will be uploaded at a later date.